ckc2007/SVG-Logo-Generator-App/README.md

 ## Usage

-When the user runs the command node index, they will be prompted in the command line with a series of questions asking for three characters of text, text color, a shape, and the color of the shape.
-When these questions have been answered, an svg file will be created displaying the selected choices as a logo.
+When the user runs the command 'node index', they will be prompted in the command line with a series of questions asking for three characters of text, text color, a shape, and the color of the shape.
+When these questions have been answered, a .svg file will be created displaying the selected choices as a logo.

 ## Screenshot / Video